EnumerativeGeometry/enumerativegeometry.github.io/README.md

+---
+> "A circle in a straight line is the mathematical symbol of miracle."
+>
+> — Ludwig Feuerbach, *The Essence of Christianity*
+---

 # Virtual Set Theory

 Virtual Set Theory is a novel mathematical framework that extends classical set theory by introducing a refined topological and homotopical notion of membership.
 This extension allows for fractal, recursive, and self-containing sets—concepts traditionally forbidden in classical Zermelo-Fraenkel set theory by the Axiom of Foundation.